-- 11.1 A student who has not participated in all compulsory parts of an exam for a programme component shall receive no grade for that programme component. - 11.2 Should a student be unable to participate in one or more (parts of the) exams because of force majeure, they should immediately report this to the faculty and provide a valid certificate confirming the reason for non-participation.
+11.1 A student who has not participated in all compulsory parts of an exam for a programme component shall receive no grade for that programme component.

+11.2 Should a student be unable to participate in one or more (parts of the) exams because of force majeure, they should immediately report this to the faculty and provide a valid certificate confirming the reason for non-participation.
 A medical cert is accepted provided it was written by a medical doctor on the day of illness or accident.
 A certificate in which for instance only the statement of the student is mentioned (dixit-cert) or a cert that was written after the illness (post-factum cert) is not accepted as a valid certificate.
-The faculty shall subsequently ascertain whether the student is able to take the exam on a different date. - 11.3 A student who is absent from an exam and for whom article 11.2 is not applicable shall be automatically referred to the second-session exam for the programme component concerned.
+When a medical cert was issued for a period of illness of several days and the student takes an exam during that period, the medical cert becomes void as of that moment.
+If case of a relapse, the student has to provide a new medical cert as soon as possible.
+If no new medical cert is provided the student is not legitimately unable to participate in the exam.
+If the student is legitimately unable to participate in the exam and only upon request of the student, the faculty shall ascertain whether the student is able to take the exam on a different date.